Pope Francis for the first time implicitly criticises Putin over Ukraine | Technology

 But he has only referred to Russia directly in prayers, such as during a special global event for peace on March 25.
 "Now in the night of the war that is fallen upon humanity, let us not allow the dream of peace to fade!" he said on Saturday.

-Earlier, Francis said he was considering a trip to the Ukrainian capital, Kyiv.
-Asked by a reporter on the plane taking him from Rome to Malta if he was considering an invitation made by Ukrainian political and religious authorities, the pope answered: "Yes, it is on the table".
+He again criticised the armaments industry and expressed distress at the fading enthusiasm for peace that emerged after World War Two, saying the clash of interests and ideologies had "re-emerged powerfully in the seductions of autocracy, new forms of imperialism (and) widespread aggressiveness."
+Earlier, asked by a reporter on his plane if he was considering an invitation to visit Kyiv, the pope answered: "Yes, it is on the table".
 He gave no further details.

 Francis has been invited by Ukrainian President Volodymyr Zelenskiy, Kyiv Mayor Vitaliy Klitschko, Major Archbishop Sviatoslav Shevchuk of Ukraine's Byzantine-rite Catholic Church and Ukraine's ambassador to the Vatican, Andriy Yurash.
 He has spoken on the phone with Zelenskiy and Shevchuk.